Kientrung1202/mypetbe/Readme.md

 [Todo]
 ***
 ### Database
-- Mysql is used in this project
+- Postgresql is used in this project
 - Entity Relation Diagram
 <br />
 <div style="margin: 0 auto;">